Exploring Plan Space through Conversation: An Agentic Framework for LLM-Mediated Explanations in Planning: Introduction

-LLMs cannot do everything.
+Explanations between humans are interactive; hence, to provide appropriate explanations, we need conversational capacities that support an initial request for an explanation, as well as follow-up questions and remarks, in a conversationally fluid manner.
+State-of-the-art LLMs address this need.
+However, LLMs cannot do everything.
 They cannot handle the full interactive planning task. \cite{valmeekam:etal:2023,corrêa20252025planningperformancefrontier} provide empirical evidence that LLMs cannot reliably perform complex planning tasks independently, despite remarkable progress with reasoning models, and \cite{peng:etal:2024} gives theoretical reasons to suspect models using current transformer architectures never will.
 Our work extends the view of \cite{kambhampati2024llms} that LLMs can nevertheless serve valuable supporting roles in a hybrid planning system.
 Figure~\ref{fig:overview-architecture}, shows how we integrate LLMs into the planning process while delegating the core computational planning tasks to specialized algorithms designed for that purpose.

 To enable reliable natural interactions between users and planning systems, we need to accommodate different ways in which a user formulates their question.
 To this end, we leverage LLMs in several distinct roles: as a classifier of the question type, as a translator of the question topic, and as a question suggester that generates example relevant questions to help users articulate their information needs.
 These LLM agents can then query an explanation system that can produce a formal explanation.
 To deliver this explanation to the user, we use an LLM as an explanation translator.
 It converts this formal explanation into a natural language response that can serve as the basis for an extended dialogue, in which the original explanation is refined to meet the user's needs.